autorope/donkeycar/docs/parts/lidar.md

 # LIDAR
 USE_LIDAR = True
 LIDAR_TYPE = 'RP' #(RP|YD)
-LOWER_LIMIT = 44 # angles that will be recorded.
+LIDAR_LOWER_LIMIT = 44 # angles that will be recorded.
 Use this to block out obstructed areas on your car and/or to avoid looking backwards.
 Note that for the RP A1M8 Lidar, "0" is in the direction of the motor
-UPPER_LIMIT = 136
+LIDAR_UPPER_LIMIT = 136
 ```
 ![Lidar limits](../assets/lidar_angle.png)